 - Cell Phones: Bring your cell phone along!
 They are great for capturing candid images.
 Plus, most folks will have cell service when near Springdale.
 There are USB ports in our vehicles so bring a charging cable if you need one.

 - Safety: Our guides are trained in CPR/First-Aid.
 All 4WD vehicles are equipped with extraction equipment and a first-aid kit.
 We carry a satellite beacon with us in case of emergencies outside of cell range.

-- Guides: Due to scheduling complexities, we don't know which guide will accompany your group until a day or two prior.
-If you want a specific guide, then please Contact Us to make your request.
+- Instructors: Due to scheduling complexities, we don't know which instructor will accompany your group until a day or two prior.
+If you want a specific instructor, then please Contact Us to make your request.
 Although we'll do our best to make it happen, note there are no guarantees.

 - Camera Gear: A wide angle zoom lens is useful in the canyons and slickrock areas (equivalent 16-35 on a full-frame camera or 10-22mm on a crop sensor).
 A mid-range lens in the range of 30-100mm will provide nice scale and compression.
 Telephoto lenses will be useful for the wildlife opportunities we encounter.
 Bring as many lenses as you like - just ensure your pack isn’t too heavy.
 For filters, a circular polarizer can come in handy for removing the glare from the water.
 A neutral density filter can be nice to smooth out rough water or create long exposures for fast moving clouds.
 Don’t forget extra batteries, memory cards, and cleaning supplies.
 Please contact us if you’d like to rent any camera gear for your outing.